SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: reminders, myreminders, viewreminder, listreminders

 - **%warn** `<@member> <reason>`
-    - Info: **Admin only.** Use this to warn a Member.
+    - Info: **Moderator only.** Use this to warn a Member.
 The reason will get DM'd to the person warned, if the bot can DM the Member.
 Mention the Member or use Member ID.
 Warning expire after 30 days.
 If a Member reaches 3 warnings within 30 days the Member will get muted, 5 within 30 days equal a kick and 7 within 30 days will get the Member banned.
     - Example: `%warn @ExampleUser what an idiot`

 - **%warndetails** `<@member>`
-    - Info: **Admin only.** This will give detailed information about a Members active warnings.
+    - Info: **Moderator only.** This will give detailed information about a Members active warnings.
 Mention a Member or use Member ID.
     - Example: `%warndetails @ExampleUser`

 - **%warns** `<@member: Optional>`